A No-Show Foundation

 Most eyelashes grow outward, not upward, so applying mascara without curling your lashes won't provide the same impact.

 Tip: Never curl lashes after you apply mascara—they can stick to the tool and end up getting yanked out.
-Use a plastic curler like Sephora's Go Curler (which can help you avoid the "bent"look that metal curlers give).
+Use an eyelash curler with plastic or silicone pads like Sephora's LashCraft Curler, which can help you avoid the "bent" look that metal-on-lash can give.
 Place it as close to the base as you can without catching your eyelid, press for a few seconds, then gently press a few more times along the middle of lashes if necessary.

 Mascara thickens as it's exposed to air over time, which leads to clumps.
 If yours is goopy, toss it!
 Or try a different brand.